jwjacobson/gridlington-game/README.md

 ## About
 A little browser game in HTML, CSS, and Javascript.
 Click the blue rectangle!
 It will flash pink if you catch it.

+The game now features high scores, stored on Firebase.
+Compete against your friends!

 A game version of the original [Gridlington](https://github.com/jwjacobson/gridlington).

 ## Installation/Use